ssssww/ssssww.github.io/readme.md

 ## Synopsis

-Co to https://ssssww.github.io to see current bus stop status in vancovuer area.
+Go to https://ssssww.github.io to see current bus stop status in vancovuer area.

 ## Motivation